MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 When using the fixed hierarchy, consider the following behavior:

-- Indentation works best on single column.
-You can specify more than one column [IndentationControl property](properties/devenv-indentationcontrols-property.md), however, in the UI, the columns may not appear as expected.
+- Indentation works best on a single column.
+You can specify more than one column with th [IndentationControl property](properties/devenv-indentationcontrols-property.md).
+However, in the UI, the columns may not appear as expected.
 - When indentation is specified, it's no longer possible to use sorting on the columns in the repeater control.
 - Right-aligned data in columns, such as the integer data type, won't appear as indented.